Licenses, Permits & Stamps

-Individuals hunting with a permit to hunt or shoot from a motor vehicle must mark the vehicle being used for the purpose of hunting either with handicapped license plates issued by the Motor Vehicle Commission or by displaying a sign provided by Fish and Wildlife in the rear window of the vehicle being used.
+Individuals hunting with a permit to hunt or shoot from a motor vehicle must mark the vehicle from which they are hunting either with handicapped license plates issued by the Motor Vehicle Commission or by displaying a sign provided by Fish and Wildlife in the rear window of this vehicle.

 Captive Wildlife Permits

-The possession, ownership and release of wildlife is regulated and allowed only for limited purposes.
-Information and applications may be obtained online or by calling:
+The possession, ownership and release of wildlife is strictly regulated and allowed only for limited purposes.
+Information and permit applications may be obtained online or by calling:

 Deer Road-kill Permits

 Deer accidentally killed by motor vehicles may be possessed only for private consumption by obtaining a free permit from the local police department or from a Fish and Wildlife regional law enforcement office.
 The permit authorizes only possession of the meat for consumption and is valid only for 90 days.
 The possession of all other parts such as antlers, under terms of this permit, are expressly prohibited.
 Wrapped venison packages must be labeled with the permit number.